 If you want to just send your clothes away, Music Magpie will buy your clothes now too.

-Instead of putting them in the free recycle bins in supermarkets, hold onto them and send them off for cash.
+Instead of putting ink cartridges in the free recycle bins in supermarkets, hold onto them and send them off for cash.

-Not only will you free up rubbish going to the dump but you won’t not need to buy expensive fertiliser again!
+Not only will you free up rubbish going to the dump but you won’t need to buy expensive fertiliser again!